RoSystemTeam/RoSystem-Legal/privacy.md

 - We do not sell or share your data with third parties.

 ## 4. User Control
-- Server admins can remove RoSystem at any time, which stops all data collection for that server.
+- Server admins can remove RoSystem at any time, which stops all data for that server.

 ## 5. Security
 - Reasonable measures are taken to protect stored data, but we cannot guarantee complete security.